skyhookdm/skyhookdm.github.io/content/authors/carlos.maltzahn/_index.md

 ---
 # Display name
-title: Administrator
+title: Carlos Maltzahn

 # Username (this should match the folder name)
-author: "admin"
+author: "carlos.maltzahn"
 authors:
-- admin
+- carlos.maltzahn

 # Is this the primary user of the site?
 superuser: true